philipslan/recipe-scraper/README.md

 4\.
 Open Chrome browser at localhost:5000 (transformation select is slightly wonky in Safari)

 ## Diagrams
-Recipe structure and KB diagrams are in diagrams.pdf<br/>
+Recipe structure and KB diagrams are in Tm10RecipeStruct_KB_diagrams.pdf<br/>
-Workflow diagram is in WorkFlow Diagram.pdf
+Workflow diagram is in Tm10WorkFlowDiagram.pdf

 ## Dependencies:
 - BeautifulSoup